sglanzer-deprecated/ember-cli-blanket/README.md

 ## Release History

+* 0.3.2

+Thanks to Jeff Schilling code coverage can be enabled/disabled in tests/blanket-options.js via the enableCoverage property.
+This allows instrumentation to be turned off so that code debugging line numbers will line up.

+For QUnit testing, turning off the 'Enable Coverage' flag in the HTML report will disable instrumentation.

+For Mocha testing, appending ?coverage in the HTML report url will enable coverage, absence of this query parameter will disable coverage.

 * 0.3.1

 New installations will exclude templates from coverage by default.
 If you wish to include templates in your coverage reports, modify tests/blanket-options.js to remove 'template' from the antifilter.